Lindsay Taylor & Brian Nelson

 Visit Ghost Ranch in Abiquiu, the retreat of Georgia O’Keeffe and see the landscapes that inspired her paintings.

 Taos is about an hour and a half drive from Santa Fe.
-We hear Taos Cow has great ice cream.
+Home of the Taos Pueblo, the oldest continuously inhabited community in the US (more than 1,000 years!).
+We also hear Taos Cow has great ice cream.

 Do you like to bake?
 We're asking friends to bring a PIE!
 Email Lindsay for details.